top of page

 Podcast Image Logo.PNG

-My World Health Organization Statement
+Statement to the World Health Organization Secretariat

 COVID-19 has profoundly uprooted global norms.
 While the pandemic affects people across the globe, the impacts are different based on where you live and who you are.
 For the under-30s of the world, we will be hit hardest by long-term economic, social, and emotional stressors, and we will bear the brunt of the fallout if leaders fail to act on pandemic preparedness.
 With crises like global conflictclimate change, and potentially another deadly pandemic on the horizon, youth voices must be prioritized in change-making.